bordoley/reactive-js/packages/rx/README.md

 Reactive-Js's core reactive programming API.

 This library defines the core interfaces (ObservableLike, ObserverLike, and SubscriberLike) to support an event-driven, reactive, asynchronous programming model.
-In addition, basic utilities for safely creating and using Observable streams are provided.
-The [@reactive-js/observable](../observable) library provides additional utilities for creating and transforming observable sources.
+In addition, basic utilities for safely creating, transforming, and using Observable streams are provided.

 Unlike in RxJS, reactive-js Observable streams are always asynchronous.
 Calling subscribe on an Observable only sets up a subscription, but does not synchronously produce values (doing so is a programming error).
 Instead, reactive-js deeply integrates scheduling into the Subscriber type.
 During subscription setup ,Observable sources may schedule work to be done in the future, such as iterating through an iterable source.